The Junk Drawer Holds Everything But Junk

 You might wonder why bother with sorting out a bunch of junk.
 Remember, it is actually a bunch of necessities.
 Sorting the necessary items – from batteries to spare keys to stamps- into the small baskets or drawer dividers will keep them from shuffling together like a deck of cards each time the drawer is opening and closed.
 Organizing should make your life simpler, even when it involves the junk drawer.

-I don’t know what’s in your junk drawer but here are some ideas of great things to have on hand in the kitchen.
+I do not know what’s in your junk drawer but here are some ideas of great things to have on hand in the kitchen:

 Scissors